Medical thermometer: History

-Thermometers remained cumbersome to transport and use.
-By the mid-19th century, the medical thermometer was still a foot long (30.28 cm) and took as long as twenty minutes to take an accurate temperature reading.
-Between 1866 and 1867, Sir Thomas Clifford Allbutt designed a medical thermometer that was much more portable, measuring only six inches long and taking only five minutes to record a patient's temperature.
+Thermometers remained cumbersome to transport and use during this period.
+By the mid-19th century, the medical thermometer was still a foot in length (30.28 cm) and took as long as twenty minutes to take an accurate temperature reading.
+Between 1866 and 1867, English physician Sir Thomas Clifford Allbutt designed a medical thermometer that was much more portable – measuring only six inches long and taking only five minutes to record a patient's temperature.
+This thermometer was first manufactured in Leeds by a local firm, Harvey & Reynolds, which was established by Quakers Richard Reynolds and Thomas Harvey.

-In 1868, German physician, pioneer psychiatrist, and medical professor Carl Reinhold August Wunderlich published his studies that consisted of over one million readings from twenty-five thousand patients' temperatures, taken in the underarm.
-With his findings, he was able to conclude a healthy human's temperature fell within the range of 36.3 to 37.5 °C (97.34 to 99.5 °F).
+In 1868, German physician, psychiatrist, and medical professor Carl Reinhold August Wunderlich published his studies that consisted of more than one million readings of 25,000 patients' temperatures, taken in the underarm.
+With these findings, he concluded a healthy human's temperature fell within the range of 36.3 to 37.5 °C (97.34 to 99.5 °F).

-Theodor H. Benzinger (1905–1999) invented the ear thermometer in 1964.
-Born in Stuttgart, Germany, he immigrated to the U.S. in 1947 and became a naturalized citizen in 1955.
+Theodor Benzinger (1905–1999) invented the ear thermometer in 1964.
+Born in Stuttgart, he immigrated to the United States in 1947 and became a naturalised citizen in 1955.
 He worked from 1947 to 1970 in the bioenergetics division at the Naval Medical Research Center in Bethesda, Maryland.

 Classification by location

-The temperature can be measured in various locations on the body which maintain a fairly stable temperature (mainly oral, axillary, rectal, tympanic, or temporal).
-The normal temperature varies slightly with the location; an oral reading of 37 °C does not correspond to rectal, temporal, etc. readings of the same value.
-When a temperature is quoted the location should also be specified.
-If a temperature is stated without qualification (e.g., typical body temperature) it is usually assumed to be sub-lingual.
-The differences between core temperature and measurements at different locations, known as clinical bias, is discussed in the article on normal human body temperature.
-Measurements are subject to both site-dependent clinical bias and variability between a series of measurements (standard deviations of the differences).
-For example, one study found that the clinical bias of rectal temperatures was greater than for ear temperature measured by a selection of thermometers under test, but variability was less.
+A person's temperature can be measured in various locations around the body which maintain a fairly stable temperature (mainly oral, axillary, rectal, tympanic, or temporal).
+Normal temperature varies slightly with location; an oral reading of 37 °C does not correspond to rectal, temporal, or other readings with the same value.
+When a temperature is quoted, the location should also be specified.
+If a temperature is stated without qualification (e.g., typical body temperature), this temperature is usually assumed to be sublingual (under the tongue).

+Differences between core temperature and measurements at different locations – known as clinical bias – are related to normal human body temperature.
+Measurements are subject to both site-dependent clinical bias and variability between a series of measurements (i.e., standard deviation of the differences).
+For example, one study found that the clinical bias of rectal temperatures was greater than for ear temperature as measured by a selection of thermometers being tested; however, the variability in rectal temperatures was lower.

 Oral

-Oral temperature may only be taken from a patient who is capable of holding the thermometer securely under the tongue, which generally excludes small children or people who are unconscious or overcome by coughing, weakness, or vomiting.
-(This is less of a problem with fast-reacting digital thermometers, but is certainly an issue with mercury thermometers, which take several minutes to stabilise their reading.)
-If the patient has drunk a hot or cold liquid beforehand time must be allowed for the mouth temperature to return to its normal value.
+Oral temperature may only be taken from a patient who is capable of holding the thermometer securely under the tongue.
+This requirement generally excludes small children or people who are unconscious or overcome by coughing, weakness, or vomiting.
+(This requirement is a lesser problem with fast-reacting digital thermometers, but it is a significant issue with mercury thermometers, which take several minutes to stabilise their reading.)
+If a patient has drunk a hot or cold liquid before taking their temperature, time must be allowed for the mouth temperature to return to its normal value.

-The typical range of a sub-lingual thermometer for use in humans is from about 35 °C to 42 °C or 90 °F to 110 °F.
+The typical range of a sublingual thermometer for human use is from about 35 °C to 42 °C (or 90 °F to 110 °F).